 4. Shortage of Food

-Some people prefer using algae, which grows in very inhospitable regions and has a limited impact on land use.
-However, the problem with algae is water use.
+Some people prefer using algae, which grows in inhospitable regions and has a limited impact on land use.
+However, the problem with algae is it uses a lot of water.

 5. Industrial Pollution

-Large scale industries meant for churning out biofuel are known to emit large amounts of emissions and cause small scale water pollution as well.
+Large-scale industries meant for churning out biofuel are known to release large amounts of emissions and cause small-scale water pollution.

 7. Future Rise in Price